macuriels/portfolio/content/project/predicting-depression-with-music/index.md

     Accuracy: 0.64 (+/- 0.02) Macro F1 score: 0.49 (+/- 0.02) [LinearDiscriminantAnalysis]

 The models result in varying levels of performance, bias and variance, flexibility, and interpretability.
-Based on the accuracy and the standard deviation, the models range from moderate to relatively consistent.
-In term of flexibility and interpretability, K-Nearest Nieghbors and Decision Trees tend to be the most flexible and interpretable.
-Related to the previous point, since we are dealing with a nuanced problem such as predicting mental disorders, it is likely the models that assume linearity (Support Vectors, Naive Bayes, Linear Discriminant Analysis) introduce greater bias than those that are able to better capture non-linear relationships (KNN and Decision Trees).
+- Based on the accuracy and the standard deviation, the models range from moderate to relatively consistent.
+- In terms of flexibility and interpretability, K-Nearest Nieghbors and Decision Trees tend to be the most flexible and interpretable.
+- Related to flexibility and interpretability, since we predicting mental disorders is a nuanced topic, it is likely the models that assume linearity (Support Vectors, Naive Bayes, Linear Discriminant Analysis) introduce greater bias than those that are able to better capture non-linear relationships (KNN and Decision Trees).

+With all that said and done, **K-Nearest Neighbors is the best performing model**.
+- It has the highest accuracy.
+- It has one of the highest Macro F1 scores.
+- It is highly interpretable.
+- It is highly flexible.
-With all that said and done, **I would choose K-Nearest Neighbors as the best performing model**: It has the highest accuracy, it has one of the highest Macro F1 scores, it is highly interpretable, it is highly flexible, it has relatively low variance and likely introduces less bias due to its ability to capture non-linear relationships.
+- It has relatively low variance.
+- It likely introduces less bias due to its ability to capture non-linear relationships.

 ---

 ## In Conclusion

+**Even though the machine learning models are relatively consistent when it comes to predicting depression, ultimately, the assumptions underlying the variables are reductionist and fail to capture the complex topics that are music and mental health**.

-While the KNN model reaches somewhat decent levels of predictive power, it's still a 60-70% performance for predicting two categories - at which point, you might be better off flipping a coin and assigning depression based on that.
+While the KNN model reaches decent levels of predictive power, it's still a 60-70% performance for predicting two categories - at which point, you might be better off flipping a coin and assigning depression based on that.

 But even more than each model's performance, for me, the core question is: Can we really predict mental disorders?

 Mental health is already nuanced as is, so reducing it to a binary status - either you're depressed or not - based on arbitrary numbers is already a questionable choice.
 A better route would be to use a holistic dependent variable that encompasses self-reported measures along with professional assessments and even physiological metrics.

 Related to mental health being a multifaceted phenomena, these models rely on a limited amount of variables, therefore it is possible that depression is not being properly captured through the selected dependent variables (e.g., perhaps an ideal model needs to include Beats Per Minute or an individual's primary streaming service).